White Noise Machines for Sleep: Enhance Your Restful Night

 Managing sound sensitivity with noise-cancelling headphones in a peaceful home environment

-• Managing Sound Sensitivity turns triggering noise into manageable background.
+• Managing Sound Sensitivity helps turn triggering sounds into manageable background noise.

-• Coping strategies include soundproofing, high-fidelity earplugs, CBT, and sound therapy.
+• Practical strategies include CBT, soundproofing, high-fidelity earplugs, and sound therapy.

-• Creating a personal “quiet zone” and using noise‑canceling gear offer immediate relief.
+• Creating a personal quiet zone and using noise-canceling headphones provide quick relief.

-• Long-term improvements often come through therapy, OT, and lifestyle adjustments.
+• Long-term gains come from therapy, occupational support, and lifestyle balance.

 What Is Managing Sound Sensitivity?